Among the cruise capital of the world is Florida's underrated cruise port that usually has the cheapest prices

 Another great option is David Islands Beach, less than 15 minutes away from the port.
 Here you can sit back and relax with your toes in the sand, or even get in the water as you watch the ships sail away from Port Tampa Bay.

 Arguably, one of the best sites to see is the ship sailing under the Sunshine Skyway Bridge.
-This bridge is located about a 30-45 minute drive south of Tampa, and it takes the ships about 2 hours after departure to reach the bridge.
+This bridge is located about a 30-45 minute drive south of Tampa, and it takes the ships about two hours after departure to reach the bridge.

 While you can’t stop on the bridge to view the ships, you can go to either the north or south fishing piers to watch them sail under the bridge.